milearr/dna-spectral-analysis/README.md

 -wl W         set window length to W  (default: 351) -st S         set step size to S (default: 1)
--n N          delete sequences whose length is less than N (default: 0) -M M          set the number of sequences drawn to M (default: 500) -t TIMES      set the number of draws as TIMES (default: 10) -sd SD        initialize the random number generator as SD (default: 10)
+-n N          delete sequences whose length is less than N (default: 0)
 ```
 ## Quick demo